 Can You Sleep Train at Night But Not Naps?

 In my experience as a mom, my kids did fine on naps until they were about 8 months old.
-That’s about when naps got more crazy and we needed to reinforce good nap habits with some sleep training.
+That’s about when naps got crazier and we needed to reinforce good nap habits with some sleep training.

 How to Sleep Train for Naps